Area listings: Ginza/ Marunouchi/ Nihonbashi

 Monthly exhibitions focus on contemporary graphic design, showcasing the work of prominent designers from Japan and abroad.
 The gallery is run by Dai Nippon Printing, one of Japan's largest printing companies.

-Sony Building - Showroom: Ginza
+Sony Showroom - Showroom: Ginza

 [Open 11am-7pm daily.]